pikepdf/pikepdf/docs/topics/content_streams.rst

    :alt: PDF positive-up coordinate system
    :figwidth: 50%

-Thus the command ``.translated(200/2, 304/2)`` is translated from the origin at the bottom left, (0, 0), to the right by 100 units, and up 152 units.
 (Some PDF programs insert a command to "flip" the coordinate system, by translating to the top left corner and scaling by (1, -1).)